Advertiser Disclosure

 Use United MileagePlus Miles To Pay for Your Cruise

-Paying for your cruise with miles is a great option to have.
-Unfortunately, you’ll lose out on some value if you do so.
+Paying for your cruise with miles can be convenient, but you lose out on some value if you do so.

-When you book a cruise using United Miles, you’ll get about 0.7 to 0.8 cents per mile in value.
-United miles are generally worth around 1.3 cents per mile (or more if you’re booking business or first class flights), so you’re getting less value than you could get if you used your miles for a flight.
+When you book a cruise using United Miles, you get about 0.7 cents per mile in value.
+United miles are generally worth around 1.3 cents per mile (or more if you’re booking business or first class flights), so you’re getting less value than you could using your miles for a flight.

 However, if you have a bundle of United miles and prefer cruising to flying, it might be a good redemption for you.